 Three

 "What is home?
 Home is not a house or place.
-It is the attachment, warm feeling and connection that we have in this vest mortal world.
-In absence of them even a mansion of a thousand rooms is but a cold building.
+It is the attachment, warm feeling, and connection that we have in this vast, mortal world.
+In absence of them even a mansion of a thousand rooms is merely a cold building.
 Home is where our hearts belong, filled with affection and love." - Xiaomu

 Xiaomu is talking about tango.
-Tango is not a place, but a home.
-Without affection and love, tango turns into a cold building.
+Tango is not a house or place, but home.
+Without affection and love, tango becomes a cold building.
+However, affection and love are invisible, all people see is a building.

 Cancer patient Yu Juan wrote in her death bed, "When facing life and death, you realize that working overtime (long-term staying up late is suicidal), pushing yourself too hard, wanting to buy a new car or new house, these are all vanities.
 If you have time, spend it with your children.
 Use the money saved for a new car to buy a pair of shoes for your parents.
 Don't work overtime in order to move to a bigger house.
-Being with the loved ones is warm even live in a small apartment."
+Being with the ones you love makes you feel warm even in a humble home."

 Yu Juan is also talking about tango.
-The most important thing in tango is not to impress others but to enjoy affinity and intimacy.
-Happiness is simple and artless.
+The most important thing in tango is not to impress, but to enjoy affinity, intimacy and love.
+Happiness is simple, artless, and personal.
 It belongs to yourself.
+However, happiness is invisible.
+People are only impressed by what they see.

 Four

-Parents tell children, "This cake tastes better than that cake."
+Parents tell children, "This cake tastes better than other cakes."
 But children do not believe, they want that which looks more colorful and tempting.
-After they have tried everything, they are convinced that their parents were right.
+After they have tried everything, they are finally convinced that their parents were right.
 So they tell their children.
 But their children do not believe, they still want that which looks more colorful and tempting.

 Milongueros tell beginners, "Fancy steps are useless in the milongas."
 But beginners do not believe, they want to learn fancy steps.
 After they have studied all they can learn, they realized that the milongueros were right.
 So they tell their students.
 But their students do not believe, they still want to learn fancy steps.